Short, useful definitions to get everyone aligned in meetings.

 Secure environment to match data without exposing it (matching, measurement, insights).

-Methods to connect an ad exposure to an action (visit, lead, purchase) depending on context.
+Methods to link ad exposure to an action (visit, lead, purchase) depending on the context.

 Measurement of visits associated with an ad exposure (depending on method and context).